 The Yanomami live in large communal houses called yanos, some of which can hold up to 400 people.
 Hunting accounts for only 10% of their food, with 80% of it being grown by women in gardens they keep.
 They strongly believe in the equality among people and do not have tribe chiefs.
 Instead, communities are dependent of one another and decisions are made by the group as a whole after everyone has been heard.

-Illegal mining is the biggest threat to the Yanomami people.
+Illicit mining is the biggest threat to the Yanomami people.
 These gold miners spread disease such as malaria and pollute the rivers with mercury.
-It is believed that there is a group of uncontacted Yanomami called Moxateteu, who are believed to be living in the area with the highest concentration of illegal gold miners.
+It is believed that there is a group of uncontacted Yanomami called Moxateteu, who are believed to be living in the area with the highest concentration of illicit gold miners.

 1940’s: Contact was first made with the Yanomami people when the government sent teams to delimit the Venezuelnian frontier.

 1970’s: The military government drove bulldozers through the community of Opiktheri without any warning.
 The result was a road that cut through the northern part of the Amazon forest and wiped out two villages that had no immunity to the diseases they were exposed to.
 This road is still used today by cattle ranchers and loggers.